alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

 Still not a question.
 And you're wrong -- it *is* a compute platform, as this experiment shows.

+**Why did you do this?**
+Finally, a proper question!
+Partly for fun, partly as a way to get some practice with the gnarly bits of the DynamoDB API that I forget every time I use.

 **Can I get all the code you've written?**
-Finally, a proper question!
-I've put it all together below, and it even includes some examples.
+Sure, it's all here:

 {% details %}
 <summary>dynamo_calculator.py</summary>